fmarchioni/practical-enterprise-development/code/websocket/ee-websocket-binary/README.md

 =====================================
 Example taken from [Practical Enterprise Application Development](http://www.itbuzzpress.com/ebooks/java-ee-7-development-on-wildfly.html)

-This example demonstrates the basic usage of Web sockets binary communication using a Java EE endpoint and a Javascript client
+This example demonstrates the basic usage of Web sockets binary communication using a Jakarta EE endpoint and a Javascript client

 ###### Build and Deploy
 ```shell